Lately I have been thinking about things I would tell my young self about shame, bodies, and confidence.

 Feeling Body Peace

-I think a lot about the lessons I have learned about body love, and I think about what I would say to my younger self about body peace and body love if I could travel back in time.
+I think a lot about the lessons I have learned about body love.
+And I think about what I would say to my younger self about body peace and body love.
 Here are ten things I would tell her:

 One: You have permission to be exactly who you are right now, no exceptions.